javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 3. If it is so, then `targetWin` triggers the `message` event with special properties:
     - `origin` -- the origin of the sender window (like `http://my.site.com`)
     - `source` -- the reference to the sender window.
-    - `data` -- the data, any object in everywhere except IE that supports only strings.
+    - `data` -- the data, any object in everywhere.

     We should use `addEventListener` to set the handler for this event inside the target window.